Share This Craft

 - Place the other ivory shape behind the top/middle layer and sew together around the sable's edges.

 - As you finish, tie off the ends and hide between layers of felt.
-(For more explanation, click here.)
+(For more explanation, read this article.)

 - Knit or crochet a small square or circle from bulky yarn.
-I knitted my square with the simple knit stitch.
+We knitted a square with the simple knit stitch.
 (You could also use an old sweater or fabric remnant.)

 - Using your yarn shape as a guide, cut 2 felt shapes that are just slightly larger than the yarn shape.